-Patricia H. Thornton is Adjunct Professor and an affiliate of the Center for Entrepreneurship and Innovation at Duke University Fuqua School of Business where she teaches entrepreneurship and new venture management.
-She is also Visiting Associate Professor and affiliated faculty to the Program on Organizations, Business, and the Economy in the Department of Sociology at Stanford University where she teaches the social science of entrepreneurship.
+Patricia H. Thornton is The Grand Challenge Professor of Sociology and Entrepreneurship, Department of Sociology and Adjunct Professor of Management, Mays School of Business, Texas A&M University.
+She is affiliated faculty to the Program on Organizations, Business, and the Economy in the Department of Sociology at Stanford University.

 She received with William Ocasio the W. Richard Scott award for the best scholarly research article by the Organizations, Occupations, and Work section of American Sociological Association, and with Nancy B. Tuma the award for the best scholarly paper by the Organization and Management Theory Division of the Academy of Management.
 She was peer elected to the honorary Macro Organizational Behavior Society of scholars who interests lay in organization theory and the behavioral aspects of strategy.
 She was peer elected to the Executive Committee of the Organization and Management Theory Division of the Academy of Management.

-Professor Thornton has written extensively on the topics of entrepreneurship, institutional theory, and how institutional logics affect attention and strategy, the latter two becoming key fields of research paper submissions to the Organization and Management Theory Division of the Academy of Management.
+Professor Thornton has written on the topics of entrepreneurship, institutional theory, and how institutional logics affect attention and strategy, the latter two becoming key fields of research paper submissions to the Organization and Management Theory Division of the Academy of Management.
 She is published in the American Journal of Sociology, the Annual Review of Sociology, the Academy of Management Journal, Organization Science, among others.

 Thornton has served as an expert witness on mergers and acquisitions in the higher education publishing markets to the U.S. Department of Justice.
-She wrote the original business plan and co-found Interim Inc., a successful non-profit organization providing transitional and assisted living facilities and services to individuals with mental health disabilities.
+She wrote the original business plan to co-found Interim Inc., a successful non-profit organization providing transitional and assisted living facilities and services to individuals with mental health disabilities.